Core Web Vitals for Framer Website Performance

 • Add preload tags for fonts and hero images in Framer’s custom code section.

-• Minimise font swapping by preloading key typography to avoid layout shifts.
+• Minimize font swapping by preloading key typography to avoid layout shifts.

 • Reduce third-party scripts that block rendering, as they can cause delays in LCP loading.

-For example, Formula Bot achieved 75% faster loading speed with Goodspeed by optimising asset delivery and minimising render-blocking elements.
+For example, Formula Bot achieved 75% faster loading speed with Goodspeed by optimizing asset delivery and minimizing render-blocking elements.

 4. Enhancing FID (First Input Delay) for Better Interactivity

 A poor First Input Delay (FID) means your site feels slow and unresponsive, leading users to abandon interactions.
-Framer’s animations and interactive elements can impact FID, making it essential to optimise JavaScript execution.
+Framer’s animations and interactive elements can impact FID, making it essential to optimize JavaScript execution.

 4.1 Limit Heavy JavaScript Execution